ecadlabs/taquito/README.md

-# Tezos Typescript Library Suite
+# Taquito

+A TypeScript library suite for development on the Tezos blockchain

 [![CircleCI](https://circleci.com/gh/ecadlabs/taquito.svg?style=svg)](https://circleci.com/gh/ecadlabs/taquito)
 [![codecov](https://codecov.io/gh/ecadlabs/taquito/branch/master/graph/badge.svg)](https://codecov.io/gh/ecadlabs/taquito)

-## Work In Progress / Alpha
+_WARNING: This project is in active development.
+While we welcome users and feedback, please be warned that this project is a work in progress and users should proceed with caution._

+## What is Taquito?

-Tezos Typescript Library Suite is a set of npm packages that aim to make building on top of Tezos easier and enjoyable.
+Taquito is a TypeScript library suite made available as set of npm packages aiming to make building on top of Tezos easier and more enjoyable.

+## Benefits

+### Easy to Use

+Get up and running using and contributing to the library quickly: Taquito is written in an idiomatic TypeScript style, and includes a set of ready-made React components.

-### Goals
+### Portable

-The goals of this library are:

-* Easy to use and maintain, written in idiomatic Typescript style
-* Well maintained and tested against all current, and anticipated Tezos protocols
-* Portable, does not rely on any "stack" by default, except for the canonical Tezos RPC node
+Usable in any JavaScript project on the front- or back-end with minimal dependencies, Taquito has no reliance on any stack by default (except the canonical Tezos RPC node).

+### Well-Supported

+Taquito comes complete with:

+* a well-documented API using TypeDoc
-* Nightly and Continuous integration tests against official Tezos RPC nodes
+* nightly and continuous integration tests against the Tezos node
-* dApp development uses cases a first-class concern, empowering new developers to get results quickly
-* No dependencies on the Tezos RPC node for generating operations (Ex: not dependant on “forge” RPC method).
-* Well documented API using [TypeDoc](https://tezostaquito.io/typedoc)
-* Set of ready-made React components for common use-cases, with a [Demo Gallery](https://tezostaquito.io/react-storybook/)
-* Regular versioned releases, published to npmjs.org, with a published version strategy
+* versioned releases published to npmjs.org

-* Participation in the [CII Best Practices](https://bestpractices.coreinfrastructure.org) program and all requirements entailed therein
-* Portable - This library has minimum dependencies, making it usable in any js project on the front or back end.
-* Compact - avoid bloat and keep compiled asset size low
-* Portable, allowing wallet, dApp, or backend developers to start using the library quickly.
+---

 ## Project Organization